 Community life is as messy as it is rewarding.
 We call it ‘chaordic’; where chaos meets order.
 It can be intimate but also difficult; it involves laughter and tears.
 It’s a place of warmth and acceptance, but also where people who have nothing in common must learn to rub along together.
 Every day is a lesson in grace.
 Members work hard to seek the fulfilment, peace, happiness of every other member within the Community at Scargill, as well as of our guests.
 Together we learn to be forgiven and to forgive, to celebrate life, to share our troubles and joys, and to live as Jesus asked us to.

 We begin our day with prayers at 8am, followed by breakfast.
 Then we begin work around the house or the estate at 9am.
 At 11.00 am we have a break shared with our guests and work again until lunch at 1.00 pm.
 We pray again at 1.45 pm, returning to work until 4.00 pm when we share afternoon tea with our guests.
 Then it’s back to work until 5.30.
 There is an option of sharing 15 minutes of quiet reflection in the chapel at 6pm.
 At 6.30 pm we serve our guests supper & share our meal with them.
 We also participate in evening entertainment laid on for our guests, and there is a commitment that we will spend at least two of our evenings joining in with our guests.

-Typically, a community member has specific responsibilities on one of the teams (such as Kitchen, House, Estate) but they also help generally to host our guests and to support one another.
+Typically, a Community Member has specific responsibilities on one, or a number of the teams (such as Kitchen, House, Estate) but they also help generally to host our guests and to support one another.

 Why is this sort of movement called ‘new monasticism’?